ThomasBleijendaal/RapidCMS/README.md

 5. Replace the `<link href="css/site.css" rel="stylesheet" />` tags in `_Host.cshtml` with `<link href="_content/rapidcms.ui/css/site.css" rel="stylesheet" />` and remove any other css.
 6. Hit `F5`: you're now running a completely empty RapidCMS instance.
 7. Start building your CMS using by expanding `config => {}`.
-Read the introduction below to get a sense of what is possible, or browse the [Configuration API](https://github.com/ThomasBleijendaal/RapidCMS/wiki/Configuration-API) to see all the options.
+Read the introduction below to get a sense of what is possible, or browse the [Example Project](https://github.com/ThomasBleijendaal/RapidCMS/tree/master/docs/RapidCMS.Example) to see all the options.

 ## Screenshots

 Since it is a bit hard to demonstrate a CMS on the internet without having the publicly accessible CMS be absolutely vandalised, [on this page there are some screenshots of the features that are currently supported](SCREENSHOTS.md).

-## Configuration API

-[The configuration API page](https://github.com/ThomasBleijendaal/RapidCMS/wiki/Configuration-API) lists all the options that you have to configure RapidCMS.

 ---